 - To keep peeled potatoes from turning dark without putting them in water, wrap in paper towel and wet under the faucet.

 - Baking bread?
 Do not preheat.
 When you light your oven, pop in the bread pans immediately and you’ll be amazed at the resulting lightness of the bread.
-Here are More Tips for Baking Breads.
+Here is More Advice for Homemade Breads.

 - Toast oatmeal in the oven before adding to other ingredients when making oatmeal cookies-–delicious!